miguroi/sistech/career-path/README.md

 ## 1. Project Overview

-This final project is the culmination of the Machine Learning Ops module that participants have undergone.
+This final project is the culmination of the Machine Learning Ops module that we have undergone.
 Our team developed an end-to-end machine learning-based recommendation system specifically for courses and certifications.
-The core functionality includes processing raw data to derive meaningful insights and providing relevant recommendations via a local API.
-The project is designed to represent a real-world workflow in developing text-based machine learning solutions.
+The core functionality includes processing raw data to derive meaningful insights and providing relevant recommendations through both local and deployed REST API.
+This project combines data scraping, text cleaning, data transformation, similarity calculation, and intelligent career guidance through assessment and personalized learning path.

 ## 2. Features